DSI-HUG/ngx-components/projects/layout/README.md

 #### > Breaking changes

 `closeButtonLabel` and `backButtonLabel` inputs are removed.
-You can override the translation provided by creating a custom provider for `NgxLayoutIntl`.
+You can override the translation provided by creating a custom provider for `NgxLayoutIntl` as show below or in demo-app.

 #### > Configuration for internationalization